-The benefits of saving money for students cannot be overstated – I’ve got 7 reasons why students should save money, as well as 10 benefits of doing so.
+The benefits of saving money for students cannot be overstated – I’ve got 17 reasons and benefits for why students should save money.

 I had saved up around $2,300 in a savings account from my federal, minimum-wage job at the library (and from a few other jobs).

 Having that money meant that I could put down first month’s and last month’s rent on an apartment in my college town (plus the security deposit), which is where I scored my first post-college job.

 It also meant that I could cover my living costs until I received my first paycheck – that’s right, when you start a new job, you don’t receive the first paycheck for a few weeks to a month out.